citusdata/citus_docs/admin_guide/cluster_management.rst

 Creating a New Database
 =======================

-Each PostgreSQL server can hold multiple databases.
-Remember that new databases do not inherit the extensions of any others; all desired extensions must be added afresh.
+Each PostgreSQL server can hold `multiple databases <https://www.postgresql.org/docs/current/static/manage-ag-overview.html>`_.
+However new databases do not inherit the extensions of any others; all desired extensions must be added afresh.
 To run Citus on a new database, you'll need to create the database on the coordinator and workers, create the Citus extension within that database, and register the workers in the coordinator database.

-On the coordinator run:
+On an existing database on the coordinator run:

 .. code-block:: psql